musicalculinarists/beautiful-jekyll/_posts/2020-03-25-childishgambino.md

 (Oops, copied all the lyrics)
 I’m not sold on the point of the last 2 minutes though, like a couple of the other songs on this album this one’s a bit long.

 {: .box-note}
-Still a good one though.
+Not perfect, but still a good one.

 ### 24.19
 The song is exactly as it’s lyrics indicate–*sweet!* I *love* this one.
 The distortions on Glover’s voice are so fucking nice—at times it sounds almost like an instrument / synth in and of itself.
 It feels groovy and swaying and jazzy, and the repetition of: *“Sweet thing!”* through the chorus is just a rush of joy and I-wanna-sway-in-the-afternoon sunlight.
 The thudding of the bass and the plucking electric guitar are in perfect time.